IDAES/idaes-pse/docs_rst/models/power_generation/turbine_stage.rst

 .. module:: idaes.unit_models.power_generation.turbine_stage

+This is a steam power generation turbine model for the stages between the inlet and outlet.
 This model inherits the :ref:`PressureChanger model
 <models/pressure_changer:Pressure Changer>` with the isentropic options.
 The
 initialization scheme is the same as the :ref:`TurbineInletStage model